adjtomo/seisflows/docs/manual/manual.rst

 PBS_LG - For large inversions on PBS clusters.
 The work of the inversion is divided between multiple jobs that are coordinated by a single long-running master job.
 Resources are allocated on a per simulation basis.

 SLURM_SM - For small inversions on SLURM clusters.
 All resources are allocated at the beginning and all simulations are run at the same time, within a single job.
-Individual wavefield simulations can span more than one core, but span more than one node.
+Individual wavefield simulations can span more than one core, but not more than one node.

 SLURM_LG - For large inversions on SLURM clusters.
 The work of the inversion is divided between multiple jobs that are coordinated by a single long-running master job.
 Resources are allocated on a per simulation basis.